lammps/lammps/doc/src/fix_polarize.rst

-For non-interface particles such as atoms and charged particles, the interface normal vectors, element area, and dielectric mismatch are irrelevant.
-Their local dielectric value is used to rescale their given charge when computing the Coulombic interactions.
-For instance, to simulate a cation carrying a charge of +2 (in simulation charge units) in an implicit solvent with a dielectric constant of 40, the cation's charge should be set to +2/40 = +0.05 and its local dielectric constant property (defined in the :doc:`atom_style dielectric <atom_style>`) should be set to 40.
+For non-interface particles such as atoms and charged particles, the interface normal vectors, element area, and dielectric mismatch are irrelevant and unused.
+Their local dielectric value is used internally to rescale their given charge when computing the Coulombic interactions.
+For instance, to simulate a cation carrying a charge of +2 (in simulation charge units) in an implicit solvent with a dielectric constant of 40, the cation's charge should be set to +2 and its local dielectric constant property (defined in the :doc:`atom_style dielectric <atom_style>`) should be set to 40; there is no need to manually rescale charge.
 This will produce the proper force for any :doc:`pair_style <pair_style>` with the dielectric suffix.
-As noted in :doc:`pair_style <pair_dielectric>`, the charge (+0.05) will be scaled by the local dielectric constant (40) to produce the appropriate charge (+2) during force computation.
 It is assumed that the particles cannot pass through the interface during the simulation because the value of the local dielectric constant property does not change.